ShelbyAdisa/throttle/README.md

-# 🚚 ThrottleHeat - A 2D Delivery Simulator
+# ThrottleHeat - A 2D Delivery Simulator

-**ThrottleHeat** is a 2D delivery simulation game inspired by the classic *King of the Road* but reimagined in a modern and lightweight format.
+**ThrottleHeat** is a 2D delivery simulation game inspired by the classic *Euro Truck Simulator 2* but reimagined in a modern and lightweight format.
 This project focuses on delivering a fun and interactive experience while showcasing real-world delivery challenges in a stylized, arcade-like environment.
 Built with a modern web stack and a Python backend, the game bridges immersive gameplay with solid architecture.

 ---

-## 🕹️ Game Concept
+##  Game Concept

 You play as a delivery driver navigating through a retro-styled 2D city.
 Your job is to:
 - Pick up packages from warehouses